 Trouble with Yahoo!

 In the last few months my customers may have experienced trouble emailing someone with a Yahoo! email address.
 In fact it probably was not delivered and Yahoo! returned a nasty message informing you that messages from your IP have been permanently deferred amongst a bunch of other technical gibberish.
-Loosely translated this yahoo_mail2means our server has been blacklisted by Yahoo! and there is nothing they want to do about it because they belive we (all websites on my server) are all spammers.
+Loosely translated this means our server has been blacklisted by Yahoo! and there is nothing they want to do about it because they belive we (all websites on my server) are all spammers.

 The How and Why